longod/effil-mw/README.md

 # Effil-MW

-Provide the multithreading library [Effil](https://github.com/effil/effil) for Morrowind.
+Add [Effil](https://github.com/effil/effil), Lua multithreading library to Morrowind.

 Currently, it is confirmed to work on [MWSE](https://github.com/MWSE/MWSE).

+It has not been confirmed to work on OpenMW, but I guess it is technically possible.

 ## Known Issues
 ###  On LuaJIT (Not only in MWSE)